DanKim15/FPGA-Regression-Dashboard/README.md

 - Duration is optional (defaults to 0).
 - Non-matching lines are ignored.
-- TODO: Extend `app/parser.py` to support additional formats (e.g., UVM summaries).

 ---

 ## TODO

-- Filters (PASS/FAIL), search, sort by duration
+- Filters: (PASS/FAIL), search, sort by duration or name
-- Parse other log formats
+- Parse other log formats such as UVM summaries